 Beats Solo 2 Headphones

 Beats headphones are one of the main reasons why people are so interested in buying high-end headphones lately.
 With an amazing style and design, decent sound, and a big-name artist behind the brand (Dr. Dre), they quickly became one of the favorite headphone products among many customers.
 Due to their great design Beats headphones became really popular among iPhone owners, since they also came with a “RemoteTalk” cable that supported volume and play/pause control, and allowed you to answer calls.
-Truth be told, audiophiles and people alike weren’t very fond of the Beats headphones, but with the newly released Beats Solo 2 headphones even the hardcore haters can’t deny the very decent sound they produce.
+Truth be told, audiophiles and people alike weren’t very fond of the Beats headphones, but with the newly released Beats Solo 2 headphones, even the hardcore haters can’t deny the very decent sound they produce.

 Beats Solo 2s are lightweight on-ear headphones.
 They are ergonomically designed to reduce the strain and allow for wear for extended periods of time.
-With that said, if you have a larger head, you might notice some strain on your ears after longer periods of use.
+With that said, if you have a larger head, you might notice some strain on your ears after long periods of use.
 If this is the case and you like the Beats headphones, you can always opt for the larger over-ear Studio Wireless headphones.
 Make sure to check our review on them below.

 Just like other Beats headphones, Solo 2s are very well designed, with continuous curved lines and recognizable “b” logo on the cups.
 They were originally offered in five colors – black, white, blue, pink, and gray, which all come with matching colored cables, but now there are additional styles available, including green, violet, red and more.
 If you’re traveling a lot, you’ll be happy to hear that these headphones fold easily in order to take up less space.
 On top of that, they come with a hard-shell carrying case for additional protection.